pleabargain/EnglishHelpsYourCareer/idioms.business.md

 To be "in the driver's seat" means to be in control.
 <details><summary><b>Examples</b></summary>
 <p>
 I'm not used to being in the driver's seat.
-I should probably buy some management books.
+I should probably read some management books.
 </p>
 </details>